Finn-Lab/BGCdetection_pipeline/README.md

 The input CSV file should contain the following columns:

-- `prefix`: Prefix for the output files, typically formatted as `"{INPUT_FILE_NAME}_{md5(RESULT_DIRECTORY)}"`.
+- `PREFIX`: Prefix for the output files, typically formatted as `"{INPUT_FILE_NAME}_{md5sum(RESULT_DIRECTORY)}"`.
-- `result_directory`: Directory containing the result files from MGnify pipeline.
+- `RESULT_DIRECTORY`: Directory containing the result files from MGnify pipeline.
 RESULT_DIRECTORY column of emg.ANALYSIS_JOB table.
 The workflow will look for these in the "/nfs/public/services/metagenomics/results" or "/nfs/production/rdf/metagenomics/results/" base directories in the LTS filesystem.
-- `analysis_input_file`: Input file for the analysis.
+- `INPUT_FILE_NAME`: Input file for the analysis.
 INPUT_FILE_NAME column of emg.ANALYSIS_JOB table.

 The file can be created as follows: